Church buildings are often solidly built and, when maintained well, have withstood the weather over the centuries.

 Our researcher identified examples from around the country, showing churches creating climate resilient, future-proof buildings and supporting their communities through extreme weather events.

-The first three case studies are available now, with more to follow soon:
+The first five case studies are available now:

 - Responding as an emergency flood centre: When the bottom half of the town flooded in February 2021, Snaith's St Laurence Priory opened their doors to act as a community hub for the emergency response.